 More on the topic of Fertilisation for High Quality Fruit.

-Germany is Rich in Resources more
+Rich in Resources but Poorly Managed? more

 This video includes advice on optimal growth and raising yields in sugar beet cultivation view